LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[AYURVEDA-DOSHAS]] - The ayurvedic doshas
 - [[BELIEVING-A]] - if we believe, we can't think
 - [[BIOMIMICRY-A]] - Biomimicry lessons mapped against the wisdom of the Nonngar people of Western Australia
+- [[BIOMIMICRY-B]] - The universal patterns that support flourishing in all living systems
 - [[BOAT-FUEL-CONSUMPTION-STATS]] - No Title
 - [[BOOK-The-Art-of-Gathering]] - Book notes: "The Art of Gathering - How we meet and why it matters"
 - [[BOOK-The-Bliss-of-Inner-Fire]] - No Title